RedHatTraining/AI296-taxonomy-hotels/knowledge/geography/travel/europe/m3diterraneo_hotels/knowledge.md

 Our Sunny Shores family-oriented beach resort (located on a sandy bay ideal for kids) focuses on fun, convenience, and safety for guests with children.
 Popular offerings include:

-- **“Pirate Adventure” Children's Excursion:** A supervised pirate-themed boat trip for kids.
+- **“Mini Mediterranean Pirates” Children's Excursion:** A supervised pirate-themed boat trip for kids.
 Young guests dress up as pirates and enjoy a half-day sailing adventure with treasure hunts and games.
 This gives parents some free time while the children make lasting memories.
 It's a signature experience frequently promoted at check-in to families.
 This activity is held daily by five staff members, and has a maximum 10-child capacity to ensure proper supervision.
 Ages 5-12 are eligible.